dhall-lang/dhall-lang/Prelude/README.md

 * Integrations with other configuration formats (like [`./JSON/package.dhall`](./JSON/package.dhall))

 The [contributing instructions](../.github/CONTRIBUTING.md#how-do-i-change-the-language)
-provide more details about how to discuss or propose changes if you would like tocontribute to the Prelude.
+provide more details about how to discuss or propose changes if you would like to contribute to the Prelude.